Suspensions on X

 X, formerly Twitter, may suspend accounts, temporarily or permanently, from their social networking service.
 Suspensions of high-profile accounts often attract media attention, and X's use of suspensions has been controversial.

 Policy

-Users who are suspended from Twitter, based on alleged violations of Twitter's terms of service, are usually not informed which of their tweets were the cause.
+Users who are suspended from the platform, based on alleged violations of X's terms of service, are usually not informed which of their posts were the cause.
 They are told only that their accounts will not be restored.
-In addition to community guideline policy decisions, the Twitter DMCA-detection system and spam-detection system are sometimes manipulated or abused by groups of users attempting to force a user's suspension.
+In addition to community guideline policy decisions, the platform's DMCA-detection system and spam-detection system are sometimes manipulated or abused by groups of users attempting to force a user's suspension.

 Some commentators, such as technology entrepreneur Declan McCullagh and law professor Glenn Reynolds, have criticized Twitter's suspension and ban policies as overreaches of power.